 These are two prebiotic fibers with gut-health benefits we use as our oil and flavor carriers; however, the FDA does not allow us to legally recognize them as nutritional "Dietary Fibers."
 This is why it is 0g Dietary Fiber in the nutrition facts panel despite being soluble fiber that may help stabilize blood sugar.
 There is ~1gm of Acacia per serving and ~1gm Chicory Root.

-Short answer is YES, Prymal creamers are made with MCT's and sweetened with stevia + erythritol.
+YES, Prymal was created for my father who needed to control blood sugar and overall carb + sugar intake.
+The creamers are made with MCT's and sweetened with stevia, monk fruit extract, chicory root extract and erythritol.
 It should not kick you out of ketosis and a majority of our happy customers follow a Ketogenic diet.

 No. While this is vegetarian and non-dairy, we use sodium caseinate as one of the carriers in our MCT Oil and Coconut Oil powder.
 Sodium caseinate is milk-derived and has the lactose sugar removed.
 If you are lactose intolerant this should be safe to consume but please consult your dietitian or doctor if you're unsure.
 Do not consume if allergic to casein or are vegan.